 Families in our Teacher Review Program may also take advantage of our supplemental programs: Teacher Services, the Learning Support Classes, and the Special Services Program.

 Teacher Services is a supplement to our main program.
 Students who sign up for courses in our Teacher Services receive additional support from one of our teachers.
 Students work one-on-one with a teacher who will:

 For more information about this program please visit our Teacher Services page.

 The Learning Support Classes are a supplement to our main program.
-Students who sign up for Learning Support classes participate in weekly (or in a few cases bi-weekly) classes conducted by one of our teachers via phone using the discussion method.
+Students who sign up for Learning Support classes participate in weekly (or bi-weekly) online classes conducted by one of our teachers in an Adobe Connect classroom using the discussion method.
 Students particiate in a class with a teacher who will:

 For more information about this program please visit our Learning Support Classes page.

 The Special Services Program is a supplement to our main program for students with special needs.
 Families who sign a student up in our Special Services Program are paired with a Special Services Consultant who will: